Our top pick for

 Automatic Data Processing's payout ratio would broadly be considered high, and as such this stock could appeal to those looking to generate an income.
 Bear in mind however that companies should normally also look to re-invest a decent amount of net profits to ensure future growth.

 Automatic Data Processing, Inc. provides cloud-based human capital management solutions worldwide.
-It operates through two segments, Employer Services and Professional Employer Organization (PEO).
+It operates in two segments, Employer Services and Professional Employer Organization (PEO).
 The Employer Services segment offers strategic, cloud-based platforms, and human resources (HR) outsourcing solutions.
 Its offerings include payroll, benefits administration, talent management, HR management, workforce management, insurance, retirement, and compliance services.
 The PEO Services segment provides HR outsourcing solutions to small and mid-sized businesses through a co-employment model.
 This segment offers benefits package, protection and compliance, talent engagement, comprehensive outsourcing, and recruitment process outsourcing services.
-The company was founded in 1949 and is headquartered in Roseland, New Jersey.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.